trustmaster/embook/processes/planning/natural-sprints.md

 ## Why it actually works

 Everything that you have read so far may sound very subjective.
 But is there any data behind it?
-Yes, there is.
+Let's look at some research done in the working days area.

 ### Weekly cycle and psychological characteristics